diogoalmeidad/data-repository/05_git.md

  - Shortname: A local repository can communicate with a remote repository when the LR has a connection to the RR.
 The connection has a name - shortname.
 Usually origin;
  - When you push a local branch to a remote repository, a remote branch is created, which has a remote-tracking branch which is a reference in a local repository to the commit a remote branch pointed at the last time - like a bookmark;
  - To fully delete a branch you need to delete the remote branch, remote-tracking branch and local branch;
- - Upstream branch is the remote branch that a particular local branch tracks
+ - Upstream branch is the remote branch that a particular local branch tracks.
+If we define one, we don't need later to specify when doing git pull and git push;
+ - If the development histories have diverged, you must tell Git whether we want to integrate the changes through merge or rebase;

 Commands: